 PGA – mainly used by AMD now

 AMD has been using Pin Grid Array (PGA) after the socket G34 in 2010.
 The latest Ryzen processors are still using PGA with the AM4 socket.
 However, AMD’s Ryzen Threadripper and EPYC processors have already moved onto a larger, brand new LGA 4094 socket (TR4/SP3).
-According to latest rumors, AMD’s upcoming AM5 socket for mainstream platform will also be switched to LGA 1718 format.
+AMD’s AM5 socket, launched in September 2022, for mainstream platform will also be switched to LGA 1718 format.

 For Pin Grid Array, the contact pins are on the CPU, while the socket on the motherboard contains holes to secure the CPU.
 This kind of socket is known as zero insertion force socket, which means the CPU will be able to drop in without any pressure.